jacobstanley/idris-vba/README.md

 ## Foreign Function Interface

-The VBA backend has full support for accessing both VBA and C foreign functions.
+The Idris VBA backend has full support for accessing both VBA and C foreign functions.

 You can bind simple VBA functions using the standard FFI style: